12 min read

 Housing arrangement: Some contractors arrange and pay for project housing directly (hotels, extended stays, or furnished apartments near the site).
 This is often better for the worker because the contractor negotiates volume rates and handles logistics — but verify that the housing is decent before accepting.

 Overtime expectations: Before accepting any travel assignment, ask about the expected work schedule.
-"What is the standard work week on this project?"
-A 50-hour standard is very different from a 40-hour standard when you are projecting annual income.
+"What is the planned work week on this project, and is overtime guaranteed, optional, or recovery-only?"
+A 50-hour planned week is very different from a 40-hour baseline when you are projecting income.

 Duration and extension terms: Travel projects have defined durations.
 Ask about extension possibilities and whether per diem and terms remain the same if the project extends.
 Getting locked into lower terms for an extension happens if you do not negotiate upfront.